runtime-terror-63/Twitter_Clone/README.md

-## Twitter clone app with social github login authentication using Node.js, Socket.IO and MongoDB
+# Twitter Clone Website with GitHub Login Authentication

+This is a social network application similar to Twitter, built using Node.js, Socket.IO, and MongoDB.
+Users can register and log in using their GitHub accounts, create tweets, follow other users, like and comment on tweets, and engage in real-time messaging.

 # Login